-- States that the offense is a fifth degree felony if the offense involves selling an intoxicating hemp product to a person under 21. - Specifies that a licensed dispensary cannot sell an intoxicating hemp product that has not been tested and that does not comply with specified packaging, labeling, and advertising requirements. - Grants the Director of Commerce jurisdiction over all persons participating in the cultivation, processing, and sale of intoxicating hemp products, including the authority to complete regulating, investigating, and penalizing those persons in a manner that is consistent with the Director's authority with respect to adult use cannabis. - Establishes additional prohibitions involving the sale of hemp products, including: - Selling a hemp product and marketing it as adult use cannabis or as medical marijuana; and - Using any terms associated with the sale of a hemp product that would cause a consumer to infer that the hemp product is medical marijuana or adult use cannabis. - Authorizes the Director to impose an administrative penalty against a person that violates the bill's prohibitions governing intoxicating hemp product sales. - Requires the Ohio Investigative Unit to enforce the bill's prohibitions against sales of intoxicating hemp products, but does not preclude enforcement by local authorities.
+- States that the offense is a fifth degree felony if the offense involves selling an intoxicating hemp product to a person under 21. - Specifies that a licensed dispensary cannot sell an intoxicating hemp product that has not been tested and that does not comply with specified packaging, labeling, and advertising requirements. - Grants the Director of Commerce jurisdiction over all persons participating in the distribution and sale at retail of intoxicating hemp products in Ohio, including the authority to complete regulating, investigating, and penalizing those persons in a manner that is consistent with the Director's authority with respect to adult use cannabis. - Grants that same jurisdiction to the Director over all persons participating in the cultivation and processing of intoxicating hemp products in Ohio, but requires the Director to coordinate and consult with the Department of Agriculture. - Establishes testing requirements for intoxicating hemp products that are sold at retail in Ohio and that are produced in and outside of Ohio that are generally consistent with the testing requirements governing adult use cannabis. - Establishes additional prohibitions involving the sale of hemp products, including: - □ Selling at retail in Ohio a hemp product and marketing it as adult use cannabis or as medical marijuana; and - □ Using any terms associated with the sale at retail in Ohio of a hemp product that would cause a consumer to infer that the hemp product is medical marijuana or adult use cannabis. - Authorizes the Director to impose an administrative penalty against a person that violates the bill's prohibitions governing intoxicating hemp product sales. - Requires the Ohio Investigative Unit to enforce the bill's prohibitions against sales of intoxicating hemp products, but does not preclude enforcement by local authorities.